Julia (2022 TV series)

-Julia is an American television series created by Daniel Goldfarb that premiered on HBO Max on March 31, 2022.
-It is based on the life of television chef Julia Child.
-In May 2022, the series was renewed for a second season.
+Julia is an American comedy drama television series created by Daniel Goldfarb that premiered on HBO Max on March 31, 2022.
+It is based on the life of Julia Child in 1960s Cambridge, Massachusetts, during the production of her television cooking show The French Chef.
+In May 2022, the series was renewed for a second season, which premiered on November 16, 2023.
+In January 2024, the series was canceled after two seasons.